Troubleshooting

 Git sync shows “no changes” but files were updated

-Solution: Ensure your Markdown files are in the workspace’s docs/ directory.
-Files in other directories are preserved in git but not tracked by DocPlatform.
+Solution: Verify the changes are .md files on the configured branch.
+Non-Markdown files are preserved in git but not tracked by DocPlatform.

 Conflict: HTTP 409 on save